Punktum-dk/sb-service-specification/README.md

 For a name server change to be successful, the following pre-conditions has to be met:

-- The name server must be registered with DK Hostmaster in advance, by a registrar or name server administrator
+- The name server must be registered with Punktum dk in advance, by a registrar or name server administrator
 - The name server has to be active, it must not have pending operations or be marked for deletion
-- The name server has to respond for the domain name, see also: ["Required Responsiveness"](https://github.com/DK-Hostmaster/dkhm-name-service-specification#required-responsiveness) in the [DK Hostmaster Name Service specification][DKHMNSSPEC]
+- The name server has to respond for the domain name, see also: ["Required Responsiveness"](https://github.com/Punktum-dk/dkhm-name-service-specification#required-responsiveness) in the [Punktum dk Name Service specification][DKHMNSSPEC]
-- At least two name servers should respond, see also: ["Required Amount of Name Servers"](https://github.com/DK-Hostmaster/dkhm-name-service-specification#required-amount-of-name-servers) in the [DK Hostmaster Name Service specification][DKHMNSSPEC]
+- At least two name servers should respond, see also: ["Required Amount of Name Servers"](https://github.com/Punktum-dk/dkhm-name-service-specification#required-amount-of-name-servers) in the [Punktum dk Name Service specification][DKHMNSSPEC]

 <a id="references"></a>